 The limited possibility of a corrosion-resistant coating in the bores of steel disks can promote corrosion scars if it is improperly stored.

-If grooves have been created or noticed during handling, a specialist should be consulted to estimate their effects (Ill.
-17.5-1), even if an apparently experienced colleague considers the damages to be insignificant.
+If grooves have been created or noticed during handling, a specialist should be consulted to estimate their effects (Fig. "Minimizing scrap rates throuch reworking"), even if an apparently experienced colleague considers the damages to be insignificant.
 Only specialists, in this case represented by the responsible quality assurance department, can ensure correct assessments and provide the basis for taking appropriate steps.
-If a specified reworking procedure is deemed necessary and possible, it will require coordinated action in any case (Ill.
-17.5-1).
+If a specified reworking procedure is deemed necessary and possible, it will require coordinated action in any case (Fig. "Minimizing scrap rates throuch reworking").

 In order to reduce the sensitivity of parts to small (allowable) cracks, part surfaces are often preventively shot-peened.
-This defuses the effect of the scratches (Ill.
-126.96.36.199-1).
+This defuses the effect of the scratches (Fig. "Effects of shot peening").
 Of course, this does not mean that scratches on these parts can be safely ignored.

 A few recommendations for preventing damages to parts during handling: